karlomikus/vue-salt-rim/README.md

 Fork the respository, follow manual installation steps and make your changes.
 Issues and PR's are appreciated.

 ### Internationalization

+You can use Crowdin Bar Assistant project, and this will automaticall pull new languages.

 <a title="Crowdin" target="_blank" href="https://crowdin.com/project/bar-assistant"><img src="https://badges.crowdin.net/bar-assistant/localized.svg"></a>